Fano varieties of cubic fourfolds containing a plane: Birationality and moduli spaces of sheaves

-Fix $h'\in\Pic(M(S,v,\beta))$ an ample polarization.
+Fix $h'\in\Pic(M(S,v,B))$ an ample polarization.
 Suppose that $\gamma$ does not extend to an isomorphism.
 Hence, by \cite[Prop.\ 2.1 and Cor.\ 2.2]{Huy1}, for all rational curves $D\subseteq P\dual$, we have $\gamma^*h'\cdot D<0$ (see also \cite[Cor.\ 2.6]{Huy1}).
 Consider the Mukai flop $\gamma':M\dashrightarrow F(Y)$ of $F(Y)$ in the plane $P\dual$ and let $P'\subseteq M$ be the corresponding dual plane in $M$.
-Let $\gamma'':M\dashrightarrow M(S,v,\beta)$ be the composition $\gamma\circ\gamma'$.
+Let $\gamma'':M\dashrightarrow M(S,v,B)$ be the composition $\gamma\circ\gamma'$.
 Since a Mukai flop reverses the sign of the intersection with the rational curves contained in the exceptional locus, the above remarks give that $(\gamma'')^*h'\cdot D'>0$, for any rational curve $D'$ in $P'$.
 Again by \cite[Prop.\ 2.1 and Cor.\ 2.2]{Huy1}, this means that $\gamma''$ extends to an isomorphism yielding the desired conclusion. \end{proof}

 The fact that we have to deal with moduli spaces of twisted sheaves with (in general) non-trivial twists is quite relevant.
-This is made clear by Proposition \ref{prop:nospmod} at the end of the next section.
-Moreover, we will see in Remark \ref{rmk:MukaiFlopUtah} that, if $\beta$ is non-trivial, then the birational isomorphism in Proposition \ref{prop:bir1} is actually a Mukai flop.
+This is made clear by Proposition \ref{prop:nospmod}.
+Moreover, we will see in Remark \ref{rmk:MukaiFlopUtah} that, if $\beta$ is non-trivial, then the birational map in Proposition \ref{prop:bir1} is actually a Mukai flop.

-The following easy corollary is a specialization of the previous result to a dense subset of the moduli space $\kc$ of cubic fourfolds.
+The following easy corollary is a specialization of the previous result to a dense subset of the moduli space $\kc$ of cubic fourfolds (see \cite[Sect.
+2.2]{H2} for more details about the GIT construction of $\kc$).
 A cubic fourfold $Y$ containing a plane $P$ is \emph{very generic} if

 where, for simplicity, we denote by $H^2$ the self-intersection of the ample line bundle $\ko_Y(H)$.
-It is easy to see that a very generic $Y$ satisfies $(\ast)$ (see, for example, \cite[Sect.\ 5.3]{BMMS}).
+It is easy to see that a very generic $Y$ satisfies $(\ast)$ (see, for example, \cite{BMMS} and Remark \ref{rmk:stupid3}).

-\begin{cor} If $Y$ is very generic, then there exists a birational morphism $F(Y)\dasharrow M(S,v,\beta)$, where $v=(0,f^*h,0)$, which is either an isomorphism or a Mukai flop in a plane. \end{cor}
+\begin{cor} If $Y$ is very generic, then there exists a birational morphism $F(Y)\dasharrow M(S,v,B)$, where $v=(0,f^*h,0)$, which is either an isomorphism or a Mukai flop in the plane $P\dual$. \end{cor}